Overview of the Dutch Healthcare Authority. This overview is a summary of the information available on the Dutch website.

 The NZa determines what types of healthcare can be charged to patients by healthcare providers, and what such healthcare may cost at the most, for example, treatments by GPs or dentists, or healthcare provided to people with disabilities.
 For most treatments, health insurers and healthcare providers sit down and make arrangements about what each treatment entails, what its quality should be, and what its price can be.

+The NZa also conducts oversight over health insurers and healthcare providers.
 Based on the NZa's own analyses and on reports filed by consumers, the NZa checks whether healthcare providers and health insurers comply with the rules and regulations.
 For example, health insurers must accept everyone for the basic health insurance package, regardless of age, income, lifestyle or health.
 Also, healthcare providers must correctly charge their treatments to patients.
 In addition, they are required to provide clear information about the price and quality of the healthcare they offer.
 Are the interests of consumers at issue?
 Then the NZa will step in.

 Why a Healthcare Authority